aframevr/aframe-site/src/docs/primitives/a-camera.md

 <a-cube></a-cube>
 ```

-...the cube seems to disappear, because both the cube and camera are positioned at `0 0 0`, and the camera is therefore _inside_ the cube.
+... the cube seems to disappear, because both the cube and camera are positioned at `0 0 0`, and the camera is therefore _inside_ the cube.

 ## Examples